8 Questions To Ask When Buying A Used Car

 A CarFax or AutoCheck report will show you answers to almost all the common questions you’re intending to ask when buying a used car.
 If the dealership can’t provide one for a vehicle, it’s cause for concern.
 But if you find a private owner with a vehicle you take a liking to, and they don’t have one of these reports, you can easily access one of them online.

 Typing in the Vehicle Identification Number (or better known as VIN#) into either one of these sites will answer a lot of your need-to-know questions.
+You can also use a free VIN lookup tool for vehicle info.
 You can find the VIN# on the car’s title or the physical car in many different places—check the dashboard, door jams, under the trunk lid, etc.—and they should all match.

 Here’s what CarFax or AutoCheck reports should tell you: